RobertARandolph/AdmiralBumbleBee.com/_posts/2020-06-21-PSP-InfiniStrip-Review-2.md

 Downward expansion (as this processor is), lowers the amplitude of the signal by a ratio, according to the envelope, when it's below a threshold.
 It makes quiet things more quiet.
 There is an envelope though, so it doesn't simply map values via a ratio!
 When the threshold is violated, it _takes time_ to make the adjustment.
 When working in the opposite direction, it takes time to return to no adjustment.

-Well-designed expanders are functionally "density" EQs.
+Well-designed expanders are functionally "amplitude" EQs.
 They allow you to remove low-level signal that will likely be masked by other loud sources in your mix, but remove them in a manner respective to the envelope of the signal.
 Imagine if you could intelligently make things in your mix not exist when they don't need to, but without an abrupt change and relative to the signal's envelope... that's expansion.

 Many mixers focus on spectral components of a mix to "clean up" the mix.
 It was practice for decades to have expansion and gates on nearly every channel in the mix even if by function of a tape machine or other processing.
 Common sense would indicate that this was purely done for noise concerns, but the definition of noise extends beyond hiss.
-Noise is anything that doesn't positively contribute to the end product, and that often is a natural part of the instrument(!)
+Noise is anything that doesn't positively contribute to the end product, and that often is a natural part of the instrument(!).

+A secondary effect is that highly rhythmic parts are exaggerated.
+A 16th note bassline with appropriate expansion makes the part bounce more.
+Stabbing chords have more impact.
+Rap vocals hit harder.
+Big orchestral chord hits smack you in the face and disappear into the urban wilderness.
+The distinction between soft and loud is made clearer.

+Expansion is that (historically implicit) secret weapon that doesn't get hyped, but ends up on nearly every great mix in some form.
+Even adjusting the S/R of the ADSR on your synth is even a form of expansion.

+So what about InfiniStrip's expander?
+It works just fine.

+I usually prefer a hysteresis control or open/close on my expanders.
+This type of control allows you to change the "on" and "off" thresholds so that the expander works more gently on low-frequency content and/or parts with frequent gaps that are important to retain.

+Expander instead has a shape control that adjusts between a logarithmic and linear release shape.
+The log shape is more apt to close quickly, and the linear shape is gentler and less likely to close.
+It works fine enough for me.

+I'm glad that they separate out the gate section from the compressors.
+If compression and expansion were part of the same slot type, I'd go crazy.

 ### Charts